533k3r5y7yf/Probable-Wordlists/README.md

 # Probable Wordlists
 Wordlists sorted by popularity originally created for password generation and testing

-### Why slog through an encyclopedic, alphabetized wordlist when you can start with the words people are most likely to use?
+### Why slog through an encyclopedic, alphabetized Wordlist when you can start with the words people are most likely to use?
 #### Methodology - The Why and How

  While I was able to locate a few Password Wordlists that were sorted by popularity, the vast majority of lists, especially the larger lists, were sorted alphabetically.
 This seems like a major practicality flaw!
 If we assume that the most common password is "password," and we are performing a dictionary attack using an English dictionary, we are going to have to slog from "aardvark" through "passover" to get to "password."
 Now I don't know off the top of my head just how common "aardvark" is as a password - but we could be wasting a lot of time by not starting with the most common password on our list!

  I went to SecLists, Weakpass, and Hashes.org and downloaded nearly every single Wordlist containing real passwords I could find.
 These lists were huge, and I ended up with over 80 GB actual, human-generated and used passwords.
 These were split up among over 350 files of varying length, sorting scheme, character encoding, origin and other properties.
 I sorted these files, removed duplicates from within the files themselves, and prepared to join them all together.

  Some of these lists were composed of the other lists, and some were exact duplicates.
 I took care to remove any exact duplicate files - we didn't need to have any avoidable false positives. __*If a password was found across multiple files, I considered this to be an approximation of its popularity.*__ If an entry was found in 5 files, it wasn't too popular.
 If an entry could be found in 300 files, it was very popular.
 Using Unix commands, I concatenated all the files into one giant file representing keys to over 4 billion secret areas on the web, and sorted them by number of appearances in the single file.
-From this, I was able to create a large wordlist sorted by popularity, not the alphabet.
+From this, I was able to create a large Wordlist sorted by popularity, not the alphabet.

 ## Real-Passwords